StarlingXWeb/starlingx-website/src/pages/blog/starlingx-ptp-multi-instance-features.md

     id: category-A7fnZYrE1
 ---
-In an earlier series of blog posts, we looked at the use cases for Precision Time Protocol and its
+Learn more about the continuously evolving Precision Time Protocol (PTP) support in StarlingX. <!-- more -->

+Precise timing in a system is crucial, especially for use cases such as 5G and industrial automation.
+The StarlingX community has been adding functionality, like Time Sensitive Networking (TSN) and PTP, since the 4.0 release to fulfill strict requirements.
+If you're interested in learning more about the initial use cases and implementation, you check out an earlier [blog post series](https://www.starlingx.io/blog/starlingx-ptp-part-1/) about the topic.

 Starting with the StarlingX 7.0 release, the community has worked on broadening the PTP configuration options

-and introduced several features that extend the types of PTP deployments possible.
-In this blog post, we will examine the following enhancements to PTP support:
+and introduced several features that extend PTP deployment types.
+In this blog

+post, we will examine the following enhancements to PTP support:

 - Multi-instance PTP configurations